Speeding is a common traffic offence in NSW.

 If you receive notification in the mail that you were caught speeding, and you don’t agree that you were going over the legal limit, you can appeal the ticket.

 Traffic cameras and police radar are subject to technical constraints, and the proficiency of the person using the equipment and false results or faulty readings do happen.

 Appealing a speeding ticket generally means preparing a defence and going to court to have the matter dealt with.

-If you want to appeal a speeding fine or penalty notice, it is a good idea to speak to an experienced traffic lawyer first.
+If you want to appeal a penalty notice, it is a good idea to speak to an experienced traffic lawyer first.